desmondmorris/markup-api/README.md

 # Markup API
 ## Description
 A JSON API that returns HTML for the IBM Cloud Marketing properties.
-Can be used by client-side applicaitons with a [JSONP callback](http://en.wikipedia.org/wiki/JSONP).
+Can be used by client-side applications with a [JSONP callback](http://en.wikipedia.org/wiki/JSONP).

 Built for the IBM Cloud Lab.